Literacy and numeracy priorities

 Families are supported as partners in their children’s literacy and numeracy development.

-The five priorities build on the department’s previous NSW Literacy and Numeracy Strategy (PDF 1222.53KB) and ensure that literacy and numeracy are understood as integral to effective curriculum delivery and improved learning outcomes.
+The five priorities build on the department’s previous NSW Literacy and Numeracy Strategy and ensure literacy and numeracy are understood as integral to effective curriculum delivery and improved learning outcomes.

 Find out more